 - Driven to Suicide: "The Repairer of Reputations," "The Mask" and "The Yellow Sign"

 - During the War: "The Street of the First Shell"

-- The main character of "The Yellow Sign", however, is both shocked and bewildered to see his girlfriend pull out the book out of his shelves, wondering while he desperately and repeatedly tells her to put it down and not to open it, how the hell the book managed to end up in his apartment in the first place as he is well aware how dangerous it is.
+- The main character of "The Yellow Sign", however, is both shocked and bewildered to see his girlfriend pull out the book out of his shelves; while he desperately and repeatedly tells her to put it down and not to open it, he's also wondering how the hell the book managed to end up in his apartment in the first place, as he is well aware how dangerous it is.